AI Basic Act

 The Ministry of Justice serves as legal advisor, explaining distinctions between government information disclosure and data openness, and will assist in ensuring the Basic Act fits within national legal frameworks and administrative requirements.

-行政院
+行政院 (Executive Yuan)

 The Executive Yuan recognizes the act's necessity, setting forth national AI vision and governance priorities—anchoring digital inclusion, open data, labor rights, and innovation in law—expediting the bill's progress to the legislature.